 AVH map: SA distribution map (external link)

-Flowering plant to 12cm high.
+Small annual orchid to 12 cm high.
 Leaf heart-shaped to 30 mm long and 25 mm wide, green above, reddish-purple (rarely greenish) beneath.
 Leaf margins entire or sometimes shallowly lobed.
-Flowers from 1-18, translucent green, or pinkish with reddish veins and spots; labellum green to reddish-purple.
+Flowers from 1-18, translucent green, or pinkish with reddish veins and spots, labellum green to reddish-purple.
 Dorsal sepal ends in a prominent slender point; lateral sepals are narrow, acuminate and sometimes crossed and gland tipped.
 The labellum, ovate-lanceolate, to 5mm long, has two basal glands and a short pointed apex.
 The column is curved forward, with a small concave end.
 Flowering between May and August.
 Fruits are brown papery ellipsoid capsule, reddish when immature.
+Seeds are very small, golden-brown, ellipsoid with a long cylindrical translucent brown mesh-like covering.

 Seed collection and propagation